 Extreme spaces which can’t host much ‘regular’ life — like the bare rock of Western deserts — are precisely the kind of places scientists expect to see shadow biospheres, if they exist.
 Could the dark surfaces of the desert be fashioned by ‘Weird Life’ — creatures we can’t even recognize as alive because their very biochemical composition is too fundamentally different from our own?
 In David Toomey’s book on the subject, he says shadow biospheres are “like the realm of fairies and elves just beyond the hedgerow.”

-And as soon as we begin reimagining the very basics of being-alive, our vision expands out of the canyons and clear off the planet.
+As soon as we begin reimagining the very basics of being-alive, our vision expands out of the canyons and clear off the planet.
 Research on desert varnish is tied into the search for life on Mars, where the rocks show similar patterns.

 So while there’s no tigers on Tiger Wall, there is life there, and a mystery.
 Once again we learn from the desert that Life can thrive in the most surprising of places — and make its harsh world more beautiful for having been there.